bigfish24/RealmSFRestaurantData/README.md

 ```
 pod "RealmSFRestaurantData"
 ```
 Cocoapods has a [reported issue](https://github.com/CocoaPods/CocoaPods/issues/3557) that overwrites the file permissions for resources included with the pod.
-To fix perform this call after `pod install`:
+To fix, perform this call after `pod install`:
 ```
 chmod 644 Pods/RealmSFRestaurantData/SFRestaurantScores.realm
 ```